Important Note to All Patients

 Which health plans do you accept?

-Both Cedars-Sinai Medical Group and Cedars-Sinai Health Associates physicians accept many forms of payment, including self-pay, Medicare fee-for-service and various HMO and PPO health plans.
-For a complete list, click on this link.
-A Patient Services representative can help identify if your plan is accepted by your physician.
-Because Cedars-Sinai Medical Group and Health Associates accept a variety of health plans, you might be able to maintain your relationship with your physician even when it is necessary to change your health plan.
+Both Cedars-Sinai Medical Group and Cedars-Sinai Health Associates physicians accept many forms of payment, including self-pay, Medicare, and various PPO and HMO health plans.
+Our Patient Services representatives can help identify if your plan is accepted by your physician.
+Because our medical groups and physician associations accept a variety of health plans, you might be able to maintain your relationship with your physician even when it is necessary to change your health plan.

 Choosing and Seeing a Physician